 - Are special processes beyond routine cleaning necessary and recommended to slow the spread of COVID-19?
 No. Special processes beyond routine cleaning are not necessary nor recommended to slow the spread of respiratory illness.
 Programs should follow standard procedures for cleaning as recommended below by the Environmental Protection Agency (EPA).
 Typically, this means daily sanitizing surfaces and objects that are touched often, such as bathrooms, water coolers, desks, countertops, doorknobs, computer keyboards, hands‐on learning items, faucet handles, phones and toys.
 Disinfecting is the responsibility of program staff.
 They are trained to use disinfectants in a safe and effective manner and to clean up potentially infectious materials and body fluid spills – blood, vomit, feces, and urine.
 Refer to: https://earlychildhood.marylandpublicschools.org/enhanced-guidelines-child-care-facilities-prevent-spread-covid-19

-- Will temperature and symptom screening be conducted daily on each child upon arrival to the child care facility?
+Will temperature and symptom screening be conducted daily on each child upon arrival to the child care facility?
 Yes.
 The individual child’s parent/guardian who is dropping off the child should take the child’s temperature, with a personal thermometer brought from home, upon arrival while being directly observed by child care program staff.
 After taking the temperature, the child’s parent/guardian should show the temperature result to the child care program staff for recording.
+If a thermometer is not available, one will be supplied.
 Refer to page 12: https://earlychildhood.marylandpublicschools.org/system/files/filedepot/3/covid_guidance_full_080420.pdf

-- Will you be surveying parents at drop-off?
+Will you be surveying parents at drop-off?
 Yes, we are required, at drop off, to ask parents/guardians the same questions daily: Does the child have any symptoms of COVID-19?
-Are there persons in the child’s household with symptoms of COVID-19?
+Have they been exposed to a person with symptoms of COVID-19?